The 20 Best Bipolar Disorder (BPD) Doctors in Canada

 Halifax, NS, CA

-Rudolf Uher practices in Halifax, Canada.
+Rudolf Uher practices practicing medicine in Halifax, Canada.
 Mr. Uher is rated as a Distinguished expert by MediFind in the treatment of Bipolar Disorder (BPD).
-His top areas of expertise are Major Depression, Bipolar Disorder (BPD), Schizophrenia, and Attention Deficit Hyperactivity Disorder (ADHD).
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Major Depression, Bipolar Disorder (BPD), Schizophrenia, and Attention Deficit Hyperactivity Disorder (ADHD).

 Distinguished in Bipolar Disorder (BPD)